SteveBenz/ProgressiveColonizationSystem/README.md

    2. Create shinies resource chain
        1.  (complete) Create shinies factory
        2.  (complete) Create a basic shinies container
-       3. Create shinies containers that don't let you fill them at the KSP 4   (complete) Mun/Minmus shinies peak at T1, Duna/Ike/Gilly at T2, T5 only at Dres/Eloo/Moho/Eve
+       3.  (complete) Create shinies containers that don't let you fill them at the KSP 4   (complete) Mun/Minmus shinies peak at T1, Duna/Ike/Gilly at T2, T5 only at Dres/Eloo/Moho/Eve
        3. Make the shinies boost your rep on landing
    3. Support USI kerbal types
    4. Life support dialog works nicely in the editors - can estimate usage and ag production
    5.  (complete) Make the GetInfo()'s show the electric utilization
+   6. Support some form of resource transfer (resupply / salvage)
+        Resupply:  Fertilizer, Shinies, LF&OX out of "Base" / Snacks in
 7. Play Nice With Others
    1.  (cut - sticking with the game one) Integrate with Toolbar?
    2. Integrate with ModuleManager